Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 Then commercial success kicked in, especially in the early 2000s.
 Courses, certifications, and consulting services sprouted up.
 Everyone wanted a piece of the Agile pie, of which Scrum was a major slice.
 Today?
 It's a multi-billion-dollar industry.
-And because of this, just like with most AAA games, greed overtakes the lofty goals of what Agile could have been.
+And because of this, just like with most AAA games, greed overtakes the lofty goals of what agile software development could have been.

-This article is about what is wrong with our modern approach to software development, it is a critique on Scrum and it's larger brother SAFe.
-It tells the story of why I have the practices, from the Scrum boards offered by Atlassian to the need to have a PO and Scrum Master in every team.
+This article is about what is wrong with our modern approach to software development, it is a series of observations on Scrum and it's larger brother SAFe.
+It tells the story of why I hate these practices, from the Scrum boards offered by Atlassian to the need to have a PO and Scrum Master in every team.
 I will break down what is needed for a successful business and I will try to setup a simple framework which, in my humble opinion, is much better than Scrum.

-*\* If you feel offended by this remark, I invite you to plow thought the literature.
-There is not a single remark on the impact of a good engineer on the product.
+*\* If you feel offended by this remark, I invite you to plow thought the Scrum literature.
+There is not a single remark on the impact of a good engineer on the resulting product.
 It is all about process.
-If you still do not believe me, read the quotes the next chapter.*
+If you still do not believe me, read the quotes in the next chapter.*

 ## What is Scrum?